samhagan/wordpress-gcp/README.md

 - GAE does not appear to integrate with Google CDN, which means more traffic will be handled by the application servers.
 - Less flexible than Option 2 in terms of adding components / making modification (also the reason it has far less management overhead)
 - Secrets management does not appear robust.
 Would likely need to inject secrets (e.g. database password) in via CI (if automated deploys are desired).
-- MySQL is would be configured with failover, but any failover would result in downtime
+- MySQL would be configured with failover, but any failover would result in downtime

 ### Option 2: Google Kubernetes Engine + Cloud SQL